The Federation was established in March 2004 in Helsinki.

 EFPTA receives support from some member countries' national psychologists' associations, including Suomen Psykologiliitto (Finland) and the British Psychological Society (UK).
 Modest financial support is also provided by educational institutions in various countries.

 EFPTA has no paid staff: organisation of events, and all ongoing administrative tasks, are carried out by Board members and colleagues on a completely voluntary basis.

 EFPTA and EFPA

 EFPTA was accepted as an Affiliate Member of the European Federation of Psychologists' Associations (EFPA) in July 2009.
 View this report on affiliation, from 2009.
 Click here for past editions of reports and newssheets (on the EFPA site).
-EFPTA is represented on the EFPA Board of Educational Affairs (BEA).
+EFPTA ended its membership of EFPA in 2024 after EFPA closed the Affiliate membership category.
+EFPTA was an active member of the EFPA Board of Educational Affairs (BEA), collaborating on many research projects and publications.
 Click here for more details.

 Psychology education at pre-tertiary and university level

 Although EFPTA’s focus is on pre-tertiary (pre-university) psychology education (PTPE), we have strong links with psychology education and educators at university level.
 The Federation has members who are involved in psychology education, and psychology teacher education, in universities, often with experience of cross-border collaborative working, as a result of the Bologna Process here.